 About the Programme

-IACA is the first international organization and educational institution to offer a global, postgraduate degree programme in anti-corruption and compliance: the Master in Anti-Corruption Studies (MACS).
+IACA is the first international organization and educational institution to offer a global, master degree programme in anti-corruption and compliance: the Master in Anti-Corruption Studies (MACS).
 The MACS brings together professionals from around the world with related work experience in the public and private sectors, international and non-governmental organizations, media, and academia.

 Structure and Curriculum